Search

 This should be done during the day before the night's observing.

-2. Do a 10 second exposure exp 10.
-In the Sequencer term use imexam a command to get the x, y position of the calibration lamp image.
+2. Take a 10 second exposure exp 10.
+In the Sequencer term use the imexam a command to get the x, y position of the calibration lamp image.

-3. Edit the slitpos.def using the alfosc.edit-slitpos command to add the coordinates but remember to account for the xbeg and ybeg offsets.
-For xbeg=ybeg=700 add 699 to the x and y position returned by imexam: e.g. x=302 y=333, then enter 1001 1032 in the file.
+3. Edit the slitpos.def file using the alfosc.edit-slitpos command to add the coordinates but remember to account for the xbeg and ybeg offsets!

-Put the WFS-mask in and the R#76 (R_Bes 650_13) filter and take say 3 calibration (spot) frames (e.g.mexp 10 3).
-Ensure the spot image is centred in the 600x600 window with clear space all around it and that the spots are not saturated or under exposed.
+• Next put the WFS-mask from the grism wheel in the beam and use the R#76 (R_Bes 650_13) filter and take say 3 calibration (spot) frames (e.g.mexp 50 3).
+Ensure that the spot image is well within the 400x400 pixel window with clear space all around it and that the spots are not saturated or under exposed.

 The reason for determining the position of the cal. lamp image on the CCD is to ensure the path of the light through ALFOSC is the same for it and the star.
 It is necessary to get the position of the image with the CCD windowed because you get different values with a full frame, and you operate with a windowed CCD.

 Below are typical examples of images you can get.
 The poor image is due to bad seeing conditions.
-Note here the area shown is only 300x300 pixels where the actual CCD window will be twice this size.
+Note here the area shown is only 300x300 pixels.

 Calibration Image